This is a personal proof-of-concept project. It is not intended for production use. Please refrain from using it.

 You ship it.
 The agents debug it.

-Describe the bug in plain English.
-A root-caused fix out, automatically.
-Self-hosted, bring your own key.
+Describe the bug in plain English — get a root-caused fix back.
+Self-hosted, your own key.